You know social marketing works.

 It’s hard to define success without having something to measure against – that’s why benchmarking against competitors in your industry is vital.
 After all, you might think that your engagement and reach are exceptional, but if they’re far below your rivals you may have more work to do.

-Zavy’s Scoreboard tool makes social media benchmarking super-simple.
+Zavy’s Scoreboard tool (click here to check out our Aussie brand scoreboard) makes social media benchmarking super-simple.
 Your scoreboard shows your ranking on social media compared to key competitors and major brands.
 Data is aggregated from a range of social channels including Facebook, Twitter and Instagram, with metrics based on each channel.
 You get an overall score that takes the importance of each platform into account.

 It’s a simple, objective way to see how you compare to your competition.